IgorDrgonec/VectorBT-Flask/docs/docs/documentation/indicators/parsers.md

 Notice how the output annotation `@out` isn't bound to any variable anymore but is written similarly to the class name - with a trailing colon following the expression of the output.
 If there are multiple outputs, their output expressions must be separated by a comma.
-Here's a single-line expression for a Supertrend indicator with multiple outputs:
+Here's a single-line expression for basic SuperTrend bands with multiple outputs:

 ```pycon
 >>> ST = vbt.IF.from_expr(